zahed3795/Automation-Framework/README.md

 # Super-Framework
 This is a End to End Automation Framework

+* Need to run installation.bat in CMD or terminal for installation and this step is must

 This is a Demo Test case.
 You just need to use `BaseCase` as gateway for End to End Automation world

 ```python